 \section{Sufficiency of the LSP}

-In \cite{TwoAndrews}, the authors obtained a necessary condition for a $k$-linear tree to have ordered multiplicity list $L=\{a_1,\ldots, a_\nu\}$, for any numerical eigenvalues $\{\lambda_1,\ldots, \lambda_\nu\}$, was that $L$ could be obtained by the linear superposition principle. \textbf{In this work, we prove the sufficiency of these conditions, so that any multiplicity list obtained from the LSP is achieved by some linear tree}.
-This was previously shown for all linear trees with two HDVs and all depth one linear trees (caterpillars) \cite{TwoAndrews}, and the full converse has a number of interesting consequences which will be discussed later.
+In \cite{TwoAndrews}, the authors obtained a necessary condition for a $k$-linear tree to have ordered multiplicity list $L=(a_1,\ldots, a_\nu)$ from its constituent generalized star and path lists. {Here, our purpose is to show the sufficiency of these conditions, so that any multiplicity list obtained from the LSP is achieved by some matrix for the given linear tree}.
+This was previously shown for all linear trees with two HDV's and all depth one linear trees (caterpillars) \cite{TwoAndrews}, and conjectured there for all linear trees.
+The full converse has a number of interesting consequences which will be discussed later.

-Our basic method remains the same as in \cite{TwoAndrews}, where the authors proved this result for simple stars. \begin{thm}[Implicit Function Theorem] Let $f: \mathbb{R}^{n+m} \to \mathbb{R}^n$ be a continuously differentiable function.
+Our basic method is similar to that in \cite{TwoAndrews}, i.e., to use the Implicit Function Theorem (IFT).
+However, instead of \cite[Lemma 18]{TwoAndrews}, we use Lemma \ref{lem10}, below. \begin{thm}[Implicit Function Theorem] Let $f: \mathbb{R}^{n+m} \to \mathbb{R}^n$ be a continuously differentiable function.
 Suppose that, for $x_0\in \mathbb{R}^n$ and $y_0\in \mathbb{R}^m$, $f(x_0,y_0)=0$ and the Jacobian $\frac{\partial f}{\partial x}(x_0,y_0)$ is invertible.
-Then there exists a neighborhood $U\subset \mathbb{R}^m$ around $y_0$ such that $f(x,y)=0$ has a solution $x$ for any fixed $y\in U$.
-Furthermore, there is a solution $x$ arbitrarily close to $x_0$ associated with a $y$ sufficiently close to $y_0$. \end{thm} The essence of the Jacobian method is to view a matrix with graph $G$ as a multivariable function of the entries.
-We then find a subgraph $G_0 \subset G$ such that $A^{(0)}$ with graph $G_0$ has the spectrum we desire.
-So long as we can select enough variables, henceforth called \textit{implicit entries}, to find a non-singular Jacobian with respect to those entries, we can then perturb the edges in $G \setminus G_0$ by some sufficiently small $\epsilon$.
+Then there exists a neighborhood $U\subset \mathbb{R}^m$ around $y_0$ such that $f(x,y)=0$ has a unique solution $x$ for any fixed $y\in U$.
+Furthermore, the solution $x$ as a function of $y$ is continuous at $y_0$. \end{thm} The essence of the Jacobian method is to view a matrix with graph $G$ as a multivariable function of the entries.
+We then find a subgraph $G_0 \subset G$ such that $A^{(0)}$ with graph $G_0$ has a spectrum with multiplicities we desire.
+We will always consider $G_0$ with the same number of vertices at $G$.
+So long as we can select enough variables, henceforth called \textit{implicit entries}, to find a nonsingular Jacobian with respect to those entries, we can then perturb the edges in $G \setminus G_0$ by some sufficiently small $\epsilon$.
 By letting $f$ be a set of eigenvalue conditions ensuring that the resulting graph has the spectrum we desire, the resulting matrix will have graph $G$ but the same spectrum as $A^{(0)}$.